luiarthur/padawan/_posts/langcompare/2015-05-13-langcompare.md

 enterprises and users.
 It is general purpose.
 It has full support for functional programming and tail call optimization.
 It is quite fun to program in a functional way and think recursively.
 And Scala is pretty fast.
-It runs on JVM which is exteremly portable.
+It runs on JVM which is extremely portable.
 People even write Android apps in Scala.
-Many users favor gerneral purpose languages for computation because they want to integrate their algorithms into other products.
-In other words, it's often not enough to only have a fast computation platform; having support for functionalities outside of computation is desireable for much commerical work.
+Many users favor general purpose languages for computation because they want to integrate their algorithms into other products.
+In other words, it's often not enough to only have a fast computation platform; having support for functionality outside of computation is desirable for much commercial work.
 Perhaps also true for academia.
 Last of all, the distributed computing tool, [Spark](http://spark.apache.org/), is written in Scala.
 That is quite enticing.

-Scala and Julia are both *in demand* and desireable skillsets.
+Scala and Julia are both *in demand* and desirable skill-sets.
 So if you're considering learning one or the other, there are great advantages to learning either.
 If you have the patience, why not even learn both?